Punktum-dk/epp-service-specification/README.md

 <a name="xsd-version-history"></a>
 ### XSD Version History

-* 1.0
-  * EPP Service version 1.0.0
-  * Released 2014-02-25

-* 1.1
+* 2.0
-  * EPP Service version 1.0.9
+  * EPP Service version 2.0.X
-  * Introduction of `dkhm:domainAdvisory` for support of blocked status for create domain for blocked domain names
+  * Introduction of `requestedNsAdmin` for update host and create host
+  * Introduction of `dkhm:mobilephone` on update contact
+  * Introduction of `dkhm:secondaryEmail` on update contact

-* 1.2
+* 1.4
-  * EPP Service version 1.1.X
+  * EPP Service version 1.3.X
-  * Introduction of `dkhm:orderConfirmation` for create domain and support of [Pre-activation Service](#pre-activation-service)
+  * Introduction of `dkhm:pnumber` for production unit number information for create contact

 * 1.3
   * EPP Service version 1.2.X